foresturquhart/grimoire/README.md

 ## Feedback and Support

-If you encounter issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/foresturquhart/grimoire/issues).
+For issues, suggestions, or feedback, please open an issue on the [GitHub repository](https://github.com/foresturquhart/grimoire/issues).